Mukul703/Power_BI/End-to-End-Power-BI-Project-1/README.md

 - Enabled scheduled refresh for the Dataflow, configured incremental refresh, and published the report to Power BI Service with report-level scheduled updates.

 ## Conclusion
+This Power BI report provides a clear view of loan default trends by analyzing key demographic and financial factors.
+It helps identify high-risk borrower profiles and supports data-driven decision-making to improve loan approvals and reduce default rates.

+## What I Learned
+- Connected SQL Server to Power BI using Dataflows for automated data import.
+- Cleaned and transformed data using Power Query with column profiling and type handling.
+- Created custom DAX measures for business KPIs, default rate analysis, and time intelligence.
+- Implemented scheduled and incremental refresh for Dataflows to optimize performance and ensure up-to-date reporting.
+- Designed interactive dashboards aligned with real-world banking scenarios for decision support.
+- Gained end-to-end experience in report development, publishing, and lifecycle management in Power BI Service.

+Thanks for checking out this!